Jeffrey P. Moran

 Selected Publications —

-- American Genesis: The Antievolution Controversy from the Scopes Trial to Creation Science (Oxford, 2012).
+- American Genesis: The Evolution Controversies from Scopes to Creation Science (Oxford, 2012.

 - “The Scopes Trial and Southern Fundamentalism in Black and White: Race, Region, and Religion,” Journal of Southern History LXX, No. 1 (February 2004): 95-120.